Note

 The lock statement acquires the mutual-exclusion lock for a given object, executes a statement block, and then releases the lock.
-While a lock is held, the thread that holds the lock can again acquire and release the lock.
+While a lock is held, the thread that holds the lock can acquire and release the lock multiple times.
 Any other thread is blocked from acquiring the lock and waits until the lock is released.
-The lock statement ensures that at maximum only one thread executes its body at any time moment.
+The lock statement ensures that at most only one thread executes its body at any moment in time.

 The lock statement takes the following form: